solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-00-01-Sample-App/README.md

    - DB_USERNAME
    - DB_PASSWORD

 5. Run the `php artisan migrate` command to create the tables in the contosonoshnow database.
-Note: Ensure you are in the `/home/site/wwwroot` directory when executing this command.
+Note: Ensure the command path is in the `/home/site/wwwroot` directory when executing this command.

    ```bash
    php artisan migrate